jjoyner2/IFU_Python_Code/README.md

 This code was used to convert instructions for use (IFUs) into text files for the code to search through.
-The code would search for verbs associated with the current adaptations of Bloom's and Harrow's Taxonomies discussed in my dissertation.
+The code would search for verbs associated with the current adaptations of Bloom's and Harrow's Taxonomies.